 Web API.
 The response key that carries these values is usually called

 Init - Order has been created but not authorized by user.

 Approved - Order has been approved by user.

 Failed - Order has failed or been denied.

 Refunded - Order has been refunded and product should be revoked by the game.
-A refund may be initiated by the customer or forced by Valve when a fraudulent transaction has been identified.
+A refund may be initiated by the customer.

 PartialRefund - One or more items in the cart have been refunded.
 Check itemstatus field of each item for details.